Makers & designers

 Regular UCU Shows, Edmonds Spring Fest, Tacoma Spring Fest, and the Handmade Gift Show: If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know six weeks before the show date.
 No refunds will be offered to vendors who drop out less than six weeks prior to the show.

-Co-Hosted Shows (Seattle Street Food Festival, Magnolia Summerfest, South Lake Union Winter Market, Edmonds Oktoberfest, Enchant Christmas, and the Holiday Market at Westlake Park): If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know eight weeks before the show date.
+Co-Hosted Shows (Seattle Street Food Festival, South Lake Union Winter Market, University Place): If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know eight weeks before the show date.
 No refunds will be offered to vendors who drop out less than eight weeks prior to the show.

-First Thursday Shows: If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know four weeks before the show date.
+First Thursday and Botanical Pop-Up Market Shows: If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know four weeks before the show date.
 No refunds will be offered to vendors who drop out less than four weeks prior to the show.